Take a look at each week of your pregnancy, from conception to birth, with our comprehensive email newsletters.

 Some parents prefer to retain the mystique and surprise of meeting their baby for the first time when it is born.
 There can also be the feeling amongst some couples that in days gone by, ultrasound was not available and the majority of pregnancies evolved into healthy, well, full term babies.
 Adopting this philosophy just sits well for some expectant couples.

 Yes, you’ll be amazed at what detail the ultrasound will provide.
 Be prepared to feel very connected with your baby and perhaps overwhelmed by feelings of love.
 Many mothers cry when they see their baby in such a realistic way and partners can feel similar feelings as well.
-For dads who’ve not experienced pregnancy symptoms first hand, seeing their baby on an ultrasound screen can the first time they really, truly believe the baby exists.
+For partners who’ve not experienced pregnancy symptoms first hand, seeing their baby on an ultrasound screen can the first time they really, truly believe the baby exists.
 Not that this is a commonly discussed issue but it is still a fact.

 The ultrasound will pick up images of your baby’s organs in a series of cross sections.
 This can be confusing at first, until you become used to the images and your eyes adjust.
 Your baby’s bones will be white on the screen and the amniotic fluid will appear as black.
 Their tissues will be grey and have a speckled appearance.